aadelaa11/LegalToolkit/README.md

     - ❌ Offer Payment Plan
     - ✅ Suggest Mediation
     - ✅ Demand full payment
-5. Click 'Run Predictive Legal Analysis' - (May take 1-2 minutes to generate)
+5. Click 'Run Predictive Legal Analysis' - (May take 1-2 minutes to generate) – 'Download .docx'
-6. Generate Letter of Demand Document (Check Penalty Interest Clause and Warning about legal costs) – download .docx
+6. Click 'Generate Letter of Demand Document' - 'Download .docx'
 7. Expected Outcome:
     - Predictive report includes probability ("Pre-litigation Recovery Probability: 10%" and "Litigation Success Probability: 60%")
-8. Click 'Generate Letter of Demand Document' - 'Download .docx'
-9. Expected Outcome:
     - Letter of Demand Word Document with specified clauses
-10. Ask the AI a legal question on the matter:
+8. Ask the AI a legal question on the matter:
    - "If Valerie refuses to pay after 14 days, what should I do?"
    - "What is the reasoning behind the percentage rate that was provided for 'Pre-litigation Recovery Probability' in the Predictive Legal Analysis Report?
 What is the evidence for this estimate?"